12 Insider Reasons to Visit in September

-St. Augustine typically gets better waves in September.
+A St Augustine September typically gets better waves then other months of the year.
 It is hurricane season after all, and a tropical storm 200 miles off the coast can give St. Augustine Beach and Vilano Beach a good little swell.
 Luckily for anyone not yearning for a storm to pass by our state, there is ample warning given by NOAA when a hurricane is brewing.
 The warnings will provide you with enough time to reschedule or delay your trip a bit if needed.
 In the mean time, sign up for surf lessons and take in a bit of St. Augustine's beach culture.

 9. You May See a Sea Turtle

 Nesting season for the endangered Sea Turtle is May 1st through October 31st.
 You will see the nests clearly marked on the beach with signs to keep your distance.
 If you are one for early morning or nightly strolls on the beach you just might cross paths with a Sea Turtle.
 If you see one, do not shine a light on them, and stay back at least 30 feet.
 These little babies and their mothers are adorable, but the least human intrusion they have the better off they will be at finding their way as nature intended.

 A baby Sea Turtle makes his way to the ocean.

 10. Seafood & Fishing

 September is the first “R” month after a long summer of "no oysters" for many people like me who follow old wives' tales.
 For those who don’t know, the wives' tale suggests eating oysters in months that have an “R” in it like, November, December, January, and of course, September.